george-hub331/car-api/README.md

       "id" => unique id of the model, "num" => last num locations

 # Missing specification
-- I could not add the ability to view the latitude and longitude on google map
-- I could not add styles and forms, this was because i did not start the project early
 - I have issues creating a screen cast video, most screen cast applications i have used or checked do not add the audio

 # constructive feedback about improving the assignment.